sharkovsky/barebones_C_miniapp_CoreNeuron_kernels/README.md

 #### Selecting different kernels

-For now, two synapse types are supported:
+For now, two synapse types and one ion channel type are supported:
 1. Exp2Syn is a simple static synapse model with only two state variables;
-2. ProbAMPANMDA_EMS is a more complex synapse model with short-term plasticity dynamics, that is modeled using four state variables.
+2. ProbAMPANMDA_EMS is a more complex synapse model with short-term plasticity dynamics, that is modeled using four state variables;
+3. NaTs2_t is a sodium ion channel with two state variables.

 By default, the `current` function of the `ProbAMPANMDA_EMS` synapse is selected.
 If you want to change this behaviour, you must do two things:
 1. comment/uncomment the relevant lines in the `main.c` file